EquiMed logo.

 Description

-Anthrax is an acute, rapidly-developing, fever-producing, infectious disease that should immediately be brought to the attention of an equine veterinarian.
+Anthrax is an acute, rapidly-developing, fever-producing, infectious disease that requires the immediate attention of an equine veterinarian.

 Characterized by a high fever, anthrax progresses rapidly.
 In addition to a high fever, horses are obviously sick and often have ventral edema.
 If the horse dies, the carcass will likely have dark blood oozing from the mouth, nostrils, and anus. .